kirth123/JavaTetris/README.md

 - Down arrow key: move tetris block down

-- Spacebar: Causes tetris block to fall to the bottom of the screen.
+- Spacebar: Causes tetris block to fall to the top of the tile heap or bottom of screen

+-

 I created the pause and play icons myself, but I borrowed the refresh icon from https://icons8.com.

+You can pause the game at any time and restart it when you want.